Very Light Jets

 The four-seat single-engine Eclipse 400 was announced in mid-2008 for delivery in "late 2011" at a price of 1.35 million June 2008 dollars.
 The design promised high fuel efficiency, possibly as little as one pound of jet fuel per nautical mile, or just under 10 mpg, a little better than an SUV if you consider that the jet flies point to point and does not sit in traffic jams.

 The company filed for Chapter 11 bankruptcy protection in November 2008.
 All assets were to be sold to a Russian-European group.
 Customers who had paid deposits of up to 60 percent but never received an airplane would be wiped out.
 Customers who took delivery of airplanes would have no warranty.
 That turned out to be an unrealistically rosy scenario.
 In fact, the company closed up shop in February 2009 and disappeared legally in March 2009.
-This leaves an orphaned fleet of 259 slightly broken airplanes.
+This left an orphaned fleet of 259 slightly broken airplanes until August 2009 when Eclipse Aerospace purchased the assets of the former company.

 Piper